jerry81/GHP/2021/jan.md

 scientists worried about variant from brazil

-cigarette and ecig sales up after long decline
+cigarette sales back up after losing out to ecig for a while due to ecig taxes

 1/28